Gastronorm: Competing standards

 Professional kitchen equipment from America are often not built according to Gastronorm, but rather to national non-metric size standards.
-Both Gastronorm and non-Gastronorm pans are sometimes referred to as "hotel pans", "steam table pans", "service pans" or "counter pans", but such names do not say anything about the underlying standard which the equipment is constructed according to.
+Both Gastronorm and non-Gastronorm pans are sometimes referred to as "hotel pans", "steam table pans", "service pans" or "counter pans", but such names do not say anything about the underlying standard to which the equipment is constructed.
 Similar to Gastronorm, the American hotel pan system is based on a system of fractions, but with measurements which are non-metric and incompatible with Gastronorm.
 Hence, US pans can also be stacked and fit inside each other, similar to Gastronorm, but the two systems are incompatible.